-- (1) The Appointment Letters provide salaries in HKD; for purposes of this table, we used a conversion ratio of HKD7.80 to USD1.00 to determine the salary in USD. - (2) Mr. Huen is the founder and was appointed as the Chief Executive Officer of Aptorum Group on October 1, 2017.
-Before that, he was a director of the Company. - (3) Mr. Lui was appointed as the Chief Business Officer and President of Aptorum Group on October 1, 2017 and resigned as Chief Business Officer on October 10, 2019. - $(4) \ \ Dr. \ Cheng \ was \ appointed \ as \ the \ Chief \ Medical \ Officer \ of \ Aptorum \ Group \ on \ January \ 2, \ 2018.$

-- (5) Miss Khan was appointed as the Chief Financial Officer of Aptorum Group on October 16, 2017.
-The monthly salary of Miss Khan remains unchanged in 2022. - (6) Pursuant to Dr. Cheng's appointment letter, Dr. Cheng received a share bonus of 526 ordinary shares of AML, representing 5% of AML's issued and outstanding ordinary shares (the "Share Bonus") in 2018.
+- (1) The Appointment Letters provide salaries in HKD; for purposes of this table, we used a conversion ratio of HKD7.80 to USD1.00 to determine the salary in USD. - (2) Mr. Huen is the founder of Aptorum Group and served as the Chief Executive Officer from October 2017 to May 2022.
+On June 1, 2022, Mr. Huen resigned as Chief Executive Officer but remains on the Company's board as a non-executive director. - (3) Mr. Lui was appointed as the Chief Executive Officer and Chief Accounting Officer on June 1, 2022.
+Before that, Mr. Lui served as Chief Business Officer and President of Aptorum Group from October 2017 to May 2022, and Chief Business Officer from October 2017 to October 2019.
+CGY is 50% held by Seng Fun Yee (Mr. Lui's spouse), 25% held by Mandy Lui (Mr. Lui's sister) and 25% held by Adrian Lui (Mr. Lui's brother).
+Mr. Lui controls and/or has substantial influence on the disposition and voting rights of the shares held by his spouse, but no such control over the shares held by his sister or brother.
+Hence, for the purposes of this filing and disclosure, 50% of the consulting service fee and share options are deemed as Mr. Lui's compensation. - (4) Dr. Cheng was appointed as the Chief Medical Officer of Aptorum Group on January 2, 2018.
+Dr. Cheng is the sole director and shareholder of ACC Medical Limited.
+Hence, for the purposes of this filing and disclosure, the consulting service fee and share options granted to ACC Medical Limited are deemed as Dr. Cheng's compensation - (5) Pursuant to Dr. Cheng's appointment letter, Dr. Cheng received a share bonus of 526 ordinary shares of AML, representing 5% of AML's issued and outstanding ordinary shares (the "Share Bonus") in 2018.
 Based on the Company's financial position and Dr. Cheng's performance, on each anniversary of Dr. Cheng's employment commencement date, the Share Bonus is eligible to increase by 1% of AML's then issued and outstanding ordinary share count per year up to a maximum additional amount of 5% of AML's then issued and outstanding ordinary share count by the 5th anniversary from his employment commencement date.
-As of the date of this annual report, Dr. Cheng received a total of 989 ordinary shares of AML, representing 9% of AML's issued and outstanding ordinary shares; during fiscal 2021, Dr. Cheng received 117 ordinary shares of AML, the cash value of which is USD117; during fiscal 2022, Dr. Cheng received 119 ordinary shares with cash value of which is USD119. - (7) Dr. Lee was appointed as the Head of Research & Development of Aptorum Group on April 1, 2019.
-Before that, he was the Chief Executive Officer and Chief Scientific Officer of Aptorum Therapeutics Limited, a wholly-owned therapeutics subsidiary of Aptorum Group Limited from January 2018 to March 2019.
-The monthly salary of Dr. Lee was adjusted to HK\$154,000 (approximately US\$19,744) since January 1, 2022. - (8) Dr. Ng served as the Chief Operating Officer of Aptorum Group from April 1, 2019 to November 26, 2021. - (9) Represents deferred bonuses provided to directors and executive officers, which will be vested after 1-2 years vesting period.
+As of the date of this annual report, Dr. Cheng received a total of 1,111 ordinary shares of AML, representing 10% of AML's issued and outstanding ordinary shares; during fiscal 2022, Dr. Cheng received 119 ordinary shares with cash value of which is USD119; during fiscal 2023, Dr. Cheng received 122 ordinary shares with cash value of which is USD122. - (6) Dr. Lee was appointed as the Head of Research & Development of Aptorum Group on April 1, 2019.
+Before that, he was the Chief Executive Officer and Chief Scientific Officer of Aptorum Therapeutics Limited, a wholly owned therapeutics subsidiary of Aptorum Group Limited from January 2018 to March 2019.
+The monthly salary of Dr. Lee was adjusted to HK\$154,000 (approximately US\$19,744) since January 1, 2022. - (7) Mr. Siu was appointed as Head of Finance of Aptorum Group from July 2022. - (8) Miss Khan served as the Chief Financial Officer of Aptorum Group from October 2017 to October 2022. - (9) Represents deferred bonuses provided to directors and executive officers, which will be vested after 9.5 months 21.5 months vesting period.